AguaClara/1-LPS-DEPRECATED/1-LPS-Spring-2018.md

 **Figure 9:** Pictured is the tube connection between the top of the sedimentation tank to the drain.
 It is connected by a combination of pipes and elbows, reinforced tubing from the DeFrees laboratory, and two male couplings. </p>

 ## EStaRS Testing
+The Enclosed Stacked Rapid Sand (EstaRS) Filter is an adaptation of AguaClara's Stacked Rapid Sand (StaRS) Filter.
+These filters make the process of sand filtration much more effective in terms of filtration time and money.
+Sand filters use a large area, and as flow rate through the filter increases, so does the necessary area of the filter.
+By stacking

-The EStaRS filter was built in Spring 2017 with the purpose of accompanying the 1 LPS plant.
+The current EStaRS filter was built in Spring 2017 with the purpose of accompanying the 1 LPS plant.
+The design that is now currently used is based off of a successful iteration of a previous EStaRS Filter built in 2013, then known as the Low Flow Stacked Rapid Sand Filter (LFSRSF).

 The information used by the 1 LPS team to assemble the filter was found in the EStaRS Spring 2017 research report, found [here](https://www.overleaf.com/8262051cfnxfzxkmnsp#/29239180/).

 <div class="alert alert-block alert-danger">
 This implies that this filter was made (for the first time) in 2017.
 It was designed circa 2011 I think.